 ALSO READChina to hold high-profile Silk Road summit on May 14-15 Spoors Tech to expand client base in Africa, Europe and APAC China's Belt and Road Initiative opportunity for India: Menon China hands over 2 ships to Pak Navy for Gwadar security China to boost PPP model in Silk Road Initiative countries

 China today said it would like India to be part of the Belt and Road Initiative(BRI) that seeks to link Asia with Europe, adding if concerns of sovereignty over the China-Pakistan Economic Corridor was a hurdle, they would be "resolved."
-"India is an important partner of the Belt and Road Initiative.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)